pr0g/cpp-packed-hashtable/README.md

 The core idea is to wrap two data structures behind one interface in an attempt to get the best of both worlds.

-`packed_hashtable_t` internally has a `handle_vector_t` (please see [this repo](https://github.com/pr0g/cpp-handle-container) for more details, it's essentially a version of [sparse set](https://programmingpraxis.com/2012/03/09/sparse-sets/)) and a `std::unordered_map` (this could just as easily be a more efficient hash table implementation, the main reason for using it is to drag in less dependencies).
+`packed_hashtable_t` internally has a `handle_vector_t` (please see [this repo](https://github.com/pr0g/cpp-handle-container) for more details, it's essentially a version of a [sparse set](https://programmingpraxis.com/2012/03/09/sparse-sets/)) and a `std::unordered_map` (this could just as easily be a more efficient hash table implementation, the main reason for using it is to drag in less dependencies).

 When you insert/add a key/value pair, we allocate a value from the `handle_vector_t` and move the value argument into place (`handle_vector_t` is just a `std::vector<T>` under the hood) and then return the handle for that new value.
 We then store the handle with the key argument in the `std::unordered_map`.
 To look-up a value, we go **key -> handle -> value**.
 This means we've added an extra level of indirection for insertions, removals and look-ups, so these will be slightly slower than using a `std::unordered_map` directly, however the cool part is when we iterate over the actual values, they are all packed tightly together in a contiguous buffer and we get excellent cache locality.